Note

 -

-Standard manufacturer → For the transfer of a product to Shopware, a manufacturer must also be transferred.
-If you have not entered a product, the importer will fall back to the manufacturer set here.
-By default, the manufacturer is set to "No manufacturer information" to indicate that there is no information.
+Default Manufacturer → To transfer a product to Shopware, a manufacturer must be passed along.
+If you have not defined a manufacturer in the product, the importer will fall back to the manufacturer set here.
+By default, the manufacturer will be "No Manufacturer Information" to indicate that there is no information.

 -

-Create manufacturer for article export→ If a manufacturer used by Xentral does not yet exist when exporting products to Shopware 6. it will be created.
-Otherwise, the respective manufacturer is mapped to Shopware.
+Create manufacturer → If a used manufacturer of Xentral does not already exist when exporting products to Shopware 6, it is created, otherwise the respective manufacturer is mapped to Shopware.

 -

-Name of the default price group→ For the transfer of a product, a price group must be transferred.
+Default price group name → A price group must be passed to transfer a product.
 You can set the price group to be used in the shop here.

 -

-Xentral item properties→ You can decide whether the product properties from Xentral are created as additional fields or not transferred to Shopware.
+Xentral Product Properties → You can decide whether the product properties from Xentral are created as properties in Shopware, created as additional fields or not

 -

-Xentral article free fields→ You can decide whether the product free fields from Xentral are created as properties in Shopware or not transferred
+Xentral Product Free fields → You can decide whether the product free fields from Xentral are created as properties in Shopware, created as additional fields or not transferred

 -

-Default visibility→ Sales channel name from Shopware.
-All products that are transferred to Shopware, but are not assigned to a specific property, are added to the default sales channel.
-Again, you need to be case sensitive.
-You can also enter multiple sales channels here, separated by commas, so that products are added to all channels by default.
+Default Visibility → Name of the sales channel from Shopware.
+All products that are transferred to Shopware but not assigned to a specific sales channel by property are added to the default sales channel.
+Again, you must be case-sensitive.
+Separated by commas, you can also enter multiple sales channels here, so that products are added to all channels entered by default.

 -

-Media folder for item images→ The folder for product images from the Shopware Shop
+Media Folder for product images → The folder for product images from the Shopware Shop

 -

-Order status to be picked up→ Xentral picks up orders that have this status in Shopware.
-Possible values here are open; in_progress; completed or cancelled
+Sales order status to fetch → Xentral fetches sales orders that have this status in Shopware.
+Possible values are open; in_progress; completed or cancelled

 -

-Restrict to delivery status→ Xentral only picks up orders that have the order status set in Shopware under "Order status to be picked up" status and also have this delivery status.
-Possible values here are open; shipped_partially; shipped; returned; returned_partially or cancelled.
+Limit to Delivery Status → Xentral only fetches sales orders that have the status set in Shopware under "Sales order status to be fetched" and also this delivery status.
+Possible values here are open; shipped_partially; shipped; returned; returned_partially or cancelled

 -

-Narrow down to payment status→ Xentral only picks up orders that have the status set in Shopware under "Order status to be picked up" and also has this payment status.
-Possible values here are open; paid;authorized; paid_partially; refunded; refunded_partially; reminded or cancelled.
-Multiple values are also allowed for the field, which are to be separated with a ";".
+Limit to payment status → Xentral only fetches sales orders that have the status set under "Sales order status to be fetched" in Shopware and also this payment status.
+Possible values here are open; paid; authorized; paid_partially; refunded; refunded_partially; reminded or cancelled.
+Multiple values are also allowed for the field, which must be separated with a ";".

 -